Mass spectra and Mott transitions of neutral mesons at finite temperature and magnetic field in frame of three-flavor Polyakov-extended Nambu-Jona-Lasino model: theoretical framework

 The inverse of meson propagator matrix ${\cal M}$ is

 with

 and

-It is noticeable that the formula for each element in polarization function matrix $\Pi^P_{ff}$ is the same as that without magnetic field except for the introduction of Landau levels in momentum integral.
-The flavor mixing of $\pi_0-\eta-\eta'$ mesons caused by the magnetic field is represented by the non-vanishing element $\Pi^P_{03},\ \Pi^P_{30},\ \Pi^P_{38},\ \Pi^P_{83}$ in polarization function matrix.
+The formula for each element in polarization function matrix $\Pi^P_{ff}$ is the same as that without magnetic field except for the introduction of Landau levels in momentum integral.
 When setting $\Phi=1$, the function $F_{\Phi}(x)$ becomes the Fermi-Dirac distribution, and we reproduce the analytical results in the NJL model~\cite{meijie3njl}.